mycotrip/log-analyzer/README.md

 - `DEFAULT_MODEL`: Default Ollama model to use for analysis (default: `llama3:8b`)
 - `EMBEDDING_MODEL`: Default Ollama model to use for text embeddings (default: `qwen3-embedding:4b`)
 - `OLLAMA_BASE_URL`: Base URL for Ollama service (default: `http://localhost:11434`)
+- `FORCE_REINDEX`: Set to true to force re-indexing of log files even if embeddings already exist (default: false)

+## Configuration Options

+### Model Selection
+- **Analysis Model**: Controls the model used for generating the final analysis output (default: `llama3:8b`)
+- **Embedding Model**: Controls the model used for text vectorization and retrieval (default: `qwen3-embedding:4b`)

+### Processing Options
+- **Force Reindex**: When set to true, forces the tool to re-process the entire log file even if previous embeddings exist.
+This is useful when you want to apply new analysis rules or update configurations.

+## Best Practices

+1. **Use different models for different tasks**: Pair a powerful language model (like llama3:8b) with a specialized embedding model (like qwen3-embedding:4b) for optimal performance.
+2. **Regularly update models**: As new models become available, consider updating your configuration to leverage improved performance or accuracy.
+3. **Monitor performance**: Use the force reindex option to test new configurations before deploying them in production.
+4. **Secure your environment**: Store sensitive model configurations in environment files rather than hardcoding them in scripts.
+5. **Optimize chunk size**: Adjust text splitting parameters to balance between retrieval accuracy and processing efficiency.

+## Technical Architecture

+The tool follows a modular architecture with clear separation of concerns:

+1. **Input Processing**: The `load_log_file()` function reads and validates the log file
+2. **Text Splitting**: LangChain text splitters divide the log content into manageable chunks
+3. **Vector Storage**: ChromaDB stores the text chunks as vectors for efficient retrieval
+4. **Retrieval System**: The `get_retriever()` function creates a retriever that can search for relevant log content
+5. **Analysis Pipeline**: The analysis model processes the retrieved content to identify issues
+6. **Output Generation**: Results are formatted and saved to a file

+## Known Limitations

+- The tool currently only supports text-based log files
+- Performance may degrade with very large log files (over 100MB)
+- Some log formats may require additional parsing rules
+- Model selection is limited to available Ollama models

 ## License